sebleedelisle/Liberation-Gitbook/basics/getting-started.md

 <figure><img src="../.gitbook/assets/qs-menu-bar.png" alt="" width="359"><figcaption></figcaption></figure>

 The menu is where you will find all file import / export options, and to open panels.
-You'll also find the option to authorise the computer with your subscription here (in _Settings->Authorise/Deauthorise this computer_) .
+You'll also find the option to authorise the computer with your subscription here (in _Liberation -> Authorise/Deauthorise this computer_) .

 #### Icon bar